mintu07ruet/mintu07ruet.github.io/_teaching/2019-spring-UTA_GTA_teaching-1.md

 Role
 ======
-I worked as a Graduate Teaching Assistant for this course with Professor Stephen P. Mattingly in Spring 2019.
+I worked as a Graduate Teaching Assistant for this course with Professor Stephen P. Mattingly and Dr. Agoki in Spring 2019 and Summer 2019.
 The total Number of undergrade students were 55.
  * Supervising undergraduate student term final projects
  * Helping students with professor in class
  * Consulting with students on their homework and project problems